 The administrative structure of the Sleep Heart Health Study comprises the Coordinating Center at the University of Washington, the Sleep Reading Center at Case-Western Reserve University, the Project Officer of the National Heart, Lung, and Blood Institute, and six Investigative Centers (University of Arizona, Boston University, University of California-Davis/University of Pittsburgh, Johns Hopkins University, University of Minnesota, and New York University) which interact with the parent studies listed above.
-The Steering Committee is the main governing body of the study; specific subcommittee, the Morbidity and Mortality Subcommittee, the Design, Sampling and Recruitment Subcommittee, the Comparability Subcommittee, the Polysomnography Subcommittee, the Questionnaire and Interview Subcommittee, the Quality Control Subcommittee, and the Operations Subcommittee.
+The Steering Committee is the main governing body of the study; specific subcommittees have been charged with aspects of the project including the Publications and Presentations Subcommittee, the Morbidity and Mortality Subcommittee, the Design, Sampling and Recruitment Subcommittee, the Comparability Subcommittee, the Polysomnography Subcommittee, the Questionnaire and Interview Subcommittee, the Quality Control Subcommittee, and the Operations Subcommittee.
 A Data and Safety Monitoring Board appointed by the Institute is responsible for review of study data in order to insure quality and the safety of study subjects and to provide the Institute with advice on the progress of the study.